Thierry-Dumont/RKkit/README.md

-* If you want to learn _SageMath_, you can read the book _Mathematical Computation with Sage_ (which now is available in French, English and German), and for which freely available pdf files can be [downloaded](https://members.loria.fr/PZimmermann/sagebook/english.html) and [there](http://sagebook.gforge.inria.fr/).
+* If you want to learn _SageMath_, you can read the book _Mathematical Computation with Sage_ (which now is available in French, English and German), and for which freely available pdf files can be [downloaded here](https://members.loria.fr/PZimmermann/sagebook/english.html) and [there](http://sagebook.gforge.inria.fr/).

  # Using the code #